The Scottish Attainment Challenge is about achieving equity in educational outcomes.

 The nine 'Challenge Authorities' are Glasgow, Dundee, Inverclyde, West Dunbartonshire, North Ayrshire, Clackmannanshire, North Lanarkshire, East Ayrshire and Renfrewshire.

-The Fund initially focused on primary schools and targets improvements in literacy, numeracy and health and wellbeing.
-A number of primary schools outwith the Challenge Authorities, with significant proportions of their pupils living in deprived areas are also benefiting.
+A number of schools outwith the Challenge Authorities, with significant proportions of their pupils living in deprived areas also benefitting.
 These schools have been identified on the basis of supporting a significant proportion of pupils and families from communities which are facing some of the greatest challenges across Scotland.
 Many of these schools are already doing well for all of their pupils and we want to learn from and spread this practice.
-The scope of the Programme is also being extended this year to support up to 133 secondary schools across Scotland.

-On 1 February 2017 the share each school will receive for 2017 to 2018 from the Scottish Government’s £120 million Pupil Equity Funding was announced.
-This funding is provided through the Attainment Scotland Fund and allocated directly to schools, targeted at those children most affected by the poverty related attainment gap.
+Pupil Equity Funding is also provided through the Attainment Scotland Fund and allocated directly to schools, targeted at those children most affected by the poverty related attainment gap.